gillian-guide/gillian-guide.github.io/docs/en/downgrading.md

         * Press `Backup` if you want to have a backup.
 It will be stored in :material-folder:==backup== in your game folder.
         * Press `Install redistributables` to download and install Visual C++, DirectX and GFWL redistributables.
         * Press `Downgrade` to, well, downgrade.

-        Tool will hang when using `Downgrade` or `Install redistributables`, this is normal.
-Unless it closes.
-Then it's not - submit a GitHub Issue with the log.

 === "[ItsClockAndre's Downgrader](https://gtaforums.com/topic/976691-gta-iv-downgrader/)"
     This downgrader is online-based and only downloads what you choose to download.
 It replaces more files than Zolika1351's downgrader, making it harder to restore an installation if you haven't made a backup, but it also makes this downgrader closer to a true retail version.
 This downgrader may bundle outdated files.
 This downgrader also has an option to downgrade to 1.0.4.0.